UgoUzoukwu/python-network-automation/README.md

 Works on Windows, Mac, and Linux.

 ## Future Enhancements
--Add a graphical interface.
+- Add a graphical interface.
--Automate the IP input process using a web API.
+- Automate the IP input process using a web API.

 ## How to Use
 1. Clone the repository: